Economy of the European Union: Currency

 The Eurozone or euro area (dark blue) represents around 350 million people.
 The euro is the second-largest reserve currency in the world.

-Since 1999, 20 EU states use the euro as official currency in a currency union.
-The remaining 7 states continue to use their own currency with the possibility to join the euro later.
+Since 1999, 21 EU states use the euro as official currency in a currency union.
+The remaining 6 states continue to use their own currency with the possibility to join the euro later.
 The euro is the most widely used currency in the EU.

 Since 1992, the Maastricht Treaty sets out rigid economic and fiscal convergence criteria for the states joining the euro.
 Starting 1997, the Stability and Growth Pact has been started to ensure continuing economic and fiscal stability and convergence.

 Denmark is not a part of the eurozone due to its special opt-outs concerning the later joining of the euro.
 In contrast, the remaining states can effectively opt out by choosing when or whether to join the European Exchange Rate Mechanism, which is the preliminary step towards joining.
 They are, however, committed to join the euro by their Treaties of Accession.

-Starting with Greece in 2009, five of the 20 eurozone states have been struggling with a sovereign debt crisis, commonly called the European debt crisis.
+Starting with Greece in 2009, five of the 20 eurozone states had been struggling with a sovereign debt crisis, commonly called the European debt crisis.
 All these states started reforms and got bailout packages (Greece, Ireland, Portugal, Spain, Cyprus).
-As of 2015, all countries but Greece have recovered from their debt crisis.
+By the late 2010s, all five countries had exited their bailout programs and moved out of the acute phase of the debt crisis.
 Other non-eurozone states also experienced a debt crisis and also went through successful bailout programmes, i.e. Hungary, Romania and Latvia (the latter before it joined the eurozone).